carlesnunez/scm-react-native-web-poc/README.md

 - Some CSS features are hard to replicate on a mobile environment (shadows, blurs, animations etc...)

 - Auto sized boxes are hard to replicate on RN

+As you can see on the screenshots the final result are really close between devices: